nealbarshes-protocols/nealbarshes-protocols.github.io/Workflows/Discharges.md

 nav_order: 4
 ---

 This page provides guidance on routine discharges from inpatient hospitalization.
+There is also a [one-sheet discharge checklist PDF version](http://nealbarshes-protocols.io/assets/VascularTeam_DischargeProtocol_Zamani.pdf).

 <hr>
 # Soon after admission: